AFFORDABLE CONNECTIVITY PROGRAM

-The Affordable Connectivity Program can help pay for AT&T services
+The Affordable Connectivity Program (ACP) benefit can help pay for AT&T Internet plans

 - What is the ACP?The Affordable Connectivity Program (ACP) is a federal program created as part of the Infrastructure Investment and Jobs Act.
 Among other things, this program can help qualified households pay for connectivity services such as wireless and internet plans.
 The program extends and modifies the more temporary Emergency Broadband Benefit.